Feeling thermometer: History

+Limitations and criticisms

-Limitations and Criticisms As with many visual analog scales, the feeling thermometer has been criticised for its limits of accuracy, precision, range and reliability.
+As with many visual analog scales, the feeling thermometer has been criticised for its limits of accuracy, precision, range and reliability.
 The process of using the measurement allows for a high level of bias from participants when answering questions and in turn providing their ratings.
-The instructions provided state that “ratings between 50 and 100 degrees mean that you feel favourable and warm towards the person (group)” and the opposite feeling goes for ratings between 0 and 50 degrees.
+The instructions provided state that "ratings between 50 and 100 degrees mean that you feel favourable and warm towards the person (group)" and the opposite feeling goes for ratings between 0 and 50 degrees.
 Arguably, these directions can be interpreted in different ways by various individuals depending on their knowledge of the political topic being questioned, therefore limiting the ability to compare scores between people.
-As suggested by Brady (1985), “feeling thermometer scores may be plagued by problems of interpersonal incompatibility” which presents the difficulties that come with making decisive decisions about personal matters.
+As suggested by Brady (1985), "feeling thermometer scores may be plagued by problems of interpersonal incompatibility" which presents the difficulties that come with making decisive decisions about personal matters.

 Another commonly researched limitation of the feeling thermometer is the difficulty for respondents in making precise distinctions between the measurement points to reflect their accurate feelings.
-People’s opinions can change quickly based on a large range of factors such as the time of performing the test, their mood and exterior influences such as people.
-“People are not capable psychologically of making such fine distinctions of their own internal dispositions” and individuals may have difficulty expressing their exact emotions, especially when in a medical review to rate their pain or discomfort.
+People's opinions can change quickly based on a large range of factors such as the time of performing the test, their mood and exterior influences such as people.
+"People are not capable psychologically of making such fine distinctions of their own internal dispositions" and individuals may have difficulty expressing their exact emotions, especially when in a medical review to rate their pain or discomfort.

-In psychology, Affect is defined as “any experience, feeling or emotion…from the simplest to the most complex sensations of feeling” described as positive or negative which can be consistent with the feeling thermometers role in collecting individuals’ responses to stimuli.
-This definition holds importance in relation to criticisms of the feeling thermometer from Abelson and Marcus (1988) who state that ratings “are not themselves affective responses.”
+In psychology, Affect is defined as "any experience, feeling or emotion...from the simplest to the most complex sensations of feeling" described as positive or negative which can be consistent with the feeling thermometers role in collecting individuals' responses to stimuli.
+This definition holds importance in relation to criticisms of the feeling thermometer from Abelson and Marcus (1988) who state that ratings "are not themselves affective responses."
 They suggest the model is bipolar and two-dimensional and unaccepting of the fact that feelings are complex and will not always be on a certain side of the spectrum, rather being flexible and often changing.
-Multiple researchers have discovered that “people can simultaneously experience positive and negative affect toward the same object and that these experiences had distinctive effects” limiting the feeling thermometer’s ability to collect accurate data.
+Multiple researchers have discovered that "people can simultaneously experience positive and negative affect toward the same object and that these experiences had distinctive effects" limiting the feeling thermometer's ability to collect accurate data.